 The most valiant thing you can do as an artist is inspire someone else to be creative”

 Teaching, to me, is a humanitarian act, as well as an artistic one, and the way I feel most able to contribute to the world.
 Whether teaching aspiring and experienced artists, or individuals brand new to the form, the three pillars of my teaching are: community, context, and content.

 As a lifelong learner myself, my first priority in every classroom is to create a community, one that cultivates learning, connection, positive challenge, and growth.
 Normalizing imperfection and “failure” as a part of learning and progress, I create space for my students to take risks, and to build personal systems of reflection and feedback.
-I make an effort to make every student feel seen, by taking the time to check-in with them on a human level before every class, which sometimes (when appropriate) actually leads me to edit or adjust my plans for the day.
+I make an effort to make every student feel seen, taking the time to check-in with them on a human level before every class, which sometimes (when appropriate) actually leads me to edit or adjust my plans for the day.
 I build relationships of respect and rapport with my students, as a result of showing genuine care and interest in their lives, which in turn motivates them to put forth their best effort with confidence and commitment.
 I also invite students into peer feedback relationships during class, so that they have the opportunity to learn from and support each other.
 By balancing encouragement with supportive and constructive feedback, I create an environment in which students are pushed to work hard, but feel safe to stretch their individual boundaries and grow.
 The energy and enthusiasm I bring to my work as a teacher is often reflected by my students, allowing them to engage in the work with passion and vigor.